google.com, pub-7098246794284636, DIRECT, f08c47fec0942fa0

 This type of aggressive cat behavior occurs when a cat is attempting to protect herself from an attack that she cannot escape from.
 A cat will respond in this way if she is being punished from the owner, being attacked from another animal, or anytime the cat feels threatened or afraid.
 The cat will exhibit defensive postures during this time of stress.
 Defensive postures include crouching with the legs pulled in under the body, laying the ears back, tucking the tail, and raised fur on the body and tail.
 Approaching a cat while she is in this posture will likely lead to an attack.

 Many cat owners have had the pleasure of petting their cat, then all of a sudden, the cat bites their hand and runs way, often stopping to groom.
 This form of aggressive cat behavior is called petting-induced aggression.
 It is important to not use physical restraint or punishment as this often increases the stress and fear in the cat.
 It is better if you learn your cat’s limitations and respect them, you can do this by watching your pets reactions.
 I had a calico cat that exhibited this type of aggression.
 She would demand to be petted and after a couple of minutes she would have enough and scratch or bite my hand.
-Here are the warning signs of petting-induced aggression.
+Here are the warning signs of petting-induced aggression for this type of cat behavior problem.

 • The ears may go back